-Here’s an example of an Alert to go Short at 9:38 that didn’t trigger because there was no 1-minute close past the Alert price.
+Here’s an example of an Alert to go Long at 9:45 that didn’t trigger because there was no 1-minute close past the Alert price.

-So what happened in the example above is that the price initially broke down below the low of the Dynamic Trigger Range and the system gave an alert to go Short at 3359.00.
-That alert never triggered and then the price reversed back up and broke out of the top of the Dynamic Trigger Range and you can see that an Alert to go Long was issued at 9:52.
+So what happened in the example above is that the price initially broke above the high of the Dynamic Trigger Range and the system gave an alert to go Long at 4144.75.
+That alert never triggered and then the price reversed back down and broke below the bottom of the Dynamic Trigger Range.
+You can see that an Alert to go Short was issued at 9:46.

 NOTE: At the point in time that Target 2 gets hit, you want to have your stop at least at breakeven on any remaining contracts – no matter what the trailing stop in the software shows.

 Dealing With A Full Stop-Out

-As mentioned above, there will be “Trend Failure Days” and Alerts that just don’t get any “traction” – and the Alert will take a full stop-out.
-Fortunately it’s a fairly rare event but you will still experience them on occasion.
+As mentioned, there will be “Trend Failure Days” and Alerts that just don’t get any “traction” – and the Alert will take a full stop-out.
 This is where the price breaks out of the Range in one direction and isn’t able to make it to the 1st Target, then the trend reverses and the price moves in the opposite direction all the way to the Trailing Stop on the other side of the Range.

 Depending on the ranges at the time the full stop out can be a few points or something more significant.
 Generally speaking a full stop-out will wipe out the profits from an Alert when the price hits both Targets.
 The full stop out day is the worse case scenario but you want to accept that they will happen and it’s a function of the market price action.
 The price breaks out of the range with just enough follow-through to trigger us into a trade, but just doesn’t have enough “forward thrust” to make to the first target before it reverses.